alphagov/govuk-import-export-prototype/guide/declare-exporting-goods-from-eu/overview.markdown

  - name: Exporting and doing business abroad
    url: '/topic/business-and-self-employed/exporting-and-doing-business-abroad.html'
 ---
-You must make an export declaration on the National Export System (NES) to export goods outside of the European Union (EU).
+You must [make an export declaration on the National Export System (NES)](/guide/declare-exporting-goods-eu/make-export-declaration-online.html) to export goods outside the European Union (EU).

 NES is part of HMRC’s Customs Handling Import and Export Freight (CHIEF) system.

 ^You can use a [freight forwarder](http://www.bifa.org/members) to make these declarations for you.^